 OCTOBER—Remai Modern offically opens up to the public.
 Hjalti, Jan, Sandra, Kenny, and Connor attend the festivities.

 NOVEMBER—After almost a year in the works, our new facade is almost done.

-MARCH—Jan fires his first employee (should have done it sooner).
+MARCH—Jan fires his first full-time employee (should have done it sooner).